coredao-org/CoreDAO-Docs/docs/intro.md

     * [Run a Snapshot Node on the Core Network](./Node/config/snapshot-node-config.md)

 ## 👨‍🔧 Building on Core
-Starting building on Core and Contribute to the BTCfi Landscape
+Start building on Core and Contribute to the BTCfi Landscape
     * [Explore the Developer Tooling Landscape](./Dev-Guide/dev-tools.md)
     * [Configure Your Wallets on the Core Network](./Dev-Guide/core-wallet-config.md)
     * [Fund Your Wallets with tCORE or tCORE2](./Dev-Guide/core-faucet.md)